pydantic/pydantic/docs/usage/types.md

 `typing.Tuple`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`subclass of typing.NamedTuple (or collections.namedtuple)`
+: Same as `tuple` but instantiates with the given namedtuple.
+ _pydantic_ will validate the tuple if you use `typing.NamedTuple` since fields are annotated.
+  If you use `collections.namedtuple`, no validation will be done.

 `typing.Dict`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

+`subclass of typing.TypedDict`
+: Same as `dict` but _pydantic_ will validate the dictionary since keys are annotated

 `typing.Set`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation